chrisgrieser/obsidian-theme-design-utilities/README.md

 ## Features

 ### Mobile Emulation
-Conveniently toggle emulation of the mobile version of Obsidian.
-This helps with styling your theme for mobile.
-(Basically, this plugin adds commands that run `app.emulateMobile(true);` and `app.emulateMobile(false);`)
+Conveniently enable the mobile emulation of Obsidian, i.e. how Obsidian would look on mobile.
+This helps with styling your theme for mobile.[^1]

 ### Permanent Notice
 Post a notice (notification) that stays on screen until you click it.
 This is useful for styling notices, as they normally quickly fade away.

 ### Cheatsheets
-Directly open a cheat sheet showing the Obsidian CSS classes.[^1]
+Directly open a cheat sheet showing the Obsidian CSS classes.[^2]

 ## Other Resources for Obsidian Theme Designers
 If you are looking for tools to help out designing a theme with Obsidian, you also might be interested in the following plugins: